UAE VAT Late Payment Penalty: Complete Guide for 2026

 Every business registered under VAT must:

-• File their VAT Return within 28 days from the end of the tax period, and
+• File their VAT Return within 28 days after the end of the tax period, and

-• Pay the VAT liability due before the same deadline.
+• Pay the VAT liability due before the same payment due date set by the FTA.

-If payment is made even after a few days from the deadline, the FTA system automatically imposes penalties, which is calculated from the due date and not from the filing date.
+If payment is made even after a few days from the deadline, the FTA system automatically imposes penalties, which is calculated from the due date and not from the filing date, based on the unpaid tax.

 Calculation of Penalty for Late VAT Payment in the UAE

-FTA can apply both fixed and percentage-based penalties when VAT is paid after the due date prescribed by law.
+FTA can apply both fixed and percentage-based penalties when VAT is paid after the due date prescribed by law, and UAE VAT is charged at a standard rate of 5% on most goods and services.
+Here is the breakdown:

 Stage